AndrianusTinas95/learning-laravel-zero/README.md

 07. Create your own PHP CLI Tool with Laravel Zero - 7 Send desktop notifications from PHP
 08. Create your own PHP CLI Tool with Laravel Zero - 8 Group commands into tasks
 09. Create your own PHP CLI Tool with Laravel Zero - 9 Group similar commands
+10. Create your own PHP CLI Tool with Laravel Zero - 10 Interact with a database